opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 In a command-line interface, run the following command:

 ```
-docker compose up
+docker compose up -d
 ```

 You can now navigate to http://localhost:8080 to generate your Jaeger data.

 ## Step 2: View trace data in OpenSearch Dashboards

-Now you can go to OpenSearch Dashboards to view your trace data on http://localhost:5601
+After you generate Jaeger trace data you can go to OpenSearch Dashboards to view your trace data on http://localhost:5601

 <!-- saving these instructions. using entire docker compose file instead of individual commands.
 ### Step 1: Set up OpenSearch and OpenSearch Dashboards